jenny-s51/react-topology/packages/module/patternfly-docs/content/examples/TopologyCustomNodes.md

 To do this, you will need:

-- A `<CustomNode>` component, with `CustomNodeProps` as the generic type, and the destructured `element` as the parameter.
-The code in the following example shows how you can get data from `element` and apply it to the attributes of `<DefaultNode>`.
+- A `<CustomNode>` component, with `CustomNodeProps` as the generic type and the destructured `element` as the parameter.
+The code in the following example shows how you can retrive data from `element` and apply it to the attributes of `<DefaultNode>`.

 Within each node in your `NODES` array, you can set `data` to include additional custom attributes.